What is organisational culture and how does it relate to employee experience?

 The all-important employee onboarding process, where new hires get settled in their roles and form their initial impressions of the company, is strongly impacted by an organisation’s culture.
 We list it as one of the 5 ‘C’s of employee onboarding, along with connection with others, clarification of expectations and roles, compliance – routine paperwork, and checking back with milestone meetings to make sure an employee’s settling in well.

 One of the reasons culture is so important during the employee onboarding process is that employees are experiencing the company’s culture with fresh eyes.
 As they assimilate into the new environment they will be naturally attuned to differences between their new workplace culture and their previous one.

 Whether the comparison between former and current company cultures yields a smile, a frown or a ‘hmm’ depends in part on the fit between a new employee’s values and those of the employer.
 However, it’s safe to say that nobody wants to work for a business with a culture of negativity.
 A positive culture and a positive employee experience tend to go hand in hand.

-To retain talent and to have as many engaged employees as possible, an organization must find the right balance between dynamism and sustainability in its culture.
+To retain talent and to have as many engaged employees as possible, an organisation must find the right balance between dynamism and sustainability in its culture.

-A great organization creates a sustainable working life for employees, preventing them from burning out by maintaining a strong work-life balance and prioritizing well-being.
+A great organisation creates a sustainable working life for employees, preventing them from burning out by maintaining a strong work-life balance and prioritising well-being.
 At the same time, it must provide enough challenges and growth opportunities to engage employees and make sure they feel they are making progress.